-- Maintain ventilation systems. - Provide easily accessible masks, hand sanitizer, and garbage cans. - Ensure all surfaces are cleanable. - Ensure clear separation between clean and dirty storage. - Appropriate storage of supplies and regular review expiration dates of medications and equipment. - Ensure physical environment is optimized in consideration of IPC, including placement, and spacing of furniture and ability to clean furniture and other shared items.
+- Maintain ventilation systems. - Provide easily accessible masks, hand sanitizer, and garbage cans. - Ensure all surfaces are cleanable. - Ensure clear separation between clean and dirty storage. - Follow guidelines for appropriate storage of supplies from the CDC and regular review expiration dates of medications and equipment. - Ensure physical environment is optimized in consideration of IPC, including placement, and spacing of furniture and ability to clean furniture and other shared items.